Sooner or later, hard times and unexpected difficulties strike everyone. They are part of life.

 The exceptions to this policy almost always involve the element of safety and harm.
 If the client is in danger of hurting self or others, the therapist is legally bound to tell someone in order to keep the client safe.
 If child or elder abuse is suspected, the therapist is legally mandated to involve child or elder protection authorities to investigate.
 Confidentiality and its limits are discussed in detail early in therapy.

 Length of therapy.
 How long therapy will last is determined by the issues to be resolved, by the agreed-upon goals, and by the client's motivation and commitment to the process.
 Some clients are vastly improved after one or two sessions.
 Others may be in therapy for many sessions stretching over a period of months or even years.

 Most therapy sessions last for 45-50 minutes, but some may last nearly 90 minutes.
 Sessions are usually scheduled weekly, especially in the first month as the client and therapist are getting to know each other and to define the issues to be addressed.
 Sessions may then be scheduled every other week, or even monthly, with homework assigned in between to continue the process.
 The frequency is determined jointly by therapist and client, while considering issues, the degree of distress, safety, goals, finances, and available time.

 It is impossible to predict the number of sessions needed until after you have met with a therapist and discussed the nature of your concerns.
 After the initial 1-2 sessions, your therapist can better estimate the length of therapy.

 Appointments.
-If you are interested in scheduling an appointment, please call (314) 863-8734 and a therapist will return your call, usually within 1-3 hours).
+If you are interested in scheduling an appointment, please call (314) 863-8734 and a therapist will return your call as soon as possible.
 Daytime, evening and weekend appointments are available.